AI Agent Task Board: Manage Claude Code, Cursor & Gemini CLI in One Place

 Do I need to know how to code to use this?

 No. The Ivern task board is a web interface.
 You type tasks in plain language and assign them to agents.
 No terminal, no YAML, no Python required.
+For a full walkthrough, see our no-code AI agent tutorial.

 Can multiple people share a squad?